ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

    python run.py

-Note: You should omit the additional_arguments option in the launch_fluent function as that variable is taken over the environmental variable.
+Note: You should omit the additional_arguments option in the launch_fluent function as that variable is ignored when using the environmental variable.